991jo/netbox_capirca_plugin/README.md

 Create a directory for your capirca network and service definitions and policy templates.

+# Compatibility

+To be compatible with NetBox 3 version 2 of this plugin is required.
+Version 1 only supports NetBox 2.

 # Configuration

 Add the plugin to the NetBox config.